remcohaszing/grunt-angular-templatecache/README.md

 ### Options

 #### htmlmin
-Type: `Object`
+Type: `Object`, `null`
 Default: `{}`

-These options are passed to [minify](https://github.com/kangax/html-minifier#options-quick-reference). before putting the templates in the template cache.
+If defined, these options are passed to [minify](https://github.com/kangax/html-minifier#options-quick-reference) before putting the templates in the template cache.
+It can be set to null explicitly to keep trailing whitespace characters.

 #### preprocess
 Type: `Function`